substrate-developer-hub/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/kitties-frontend.md

 dispatchable functions.

-Let's sketch out what we'll want our Kitty frontend to look like, separating our node's capabilities by the React cards we'll need to render and the buttons each card will contain:
+Let's sketch out what we'll want our Kitty frontend to look like, separating our node's capabilities by the React cards we'll need to render as well as the buttons each card will contain:

 **Cards**
 1. Create Kitty